GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 ## #Jump Jump
 - You can try my game here:
-- You can see my code on github:
+- You can see my code here:
-- You can see more detailed information about my game & work:
+- You can read more detailed information about my game & work: